HCL-TECH-SOFTWARE/connections-doc/source/admin/migrate/t_upgrading_to_7.md

 # Performing an in-place or hybrid upgrade {#t_upgrading_to_7 .task}

 Upgrade to an HCL Connections 8.0 deployment by running the Installation Manager Update function on a Connections 7.0 deployment.
-This can be done either in-place \(in your existing production environment\) or using a hybrid approach of installing 7.0 in a new environment identical to production, updating that to 7.0, and then running the upgrade to 7.
+This can be done either in-place \(in your existing production environment\) or using a hybrid approach of installing 7.0 in a new environment identical to production then running the upgrade to 7.0.

 Download Connections and Component Pack 8.0.
 Connections Server packages are as follows:

 -   HCL\_Connections\_8.0 \(download package for Connections 8.0 including system requirements\)
--   HCL\_Connections\_8.0\_Updates \(download package for Connections 8.0 Updates\)
 -   Websphere Application Server 8.5.5 and Select Fix Packs \(download package for IBM WebSphere including FixPacks\)

 **Attention:**